Estimated reading time: 3 minutes

 Farmhouse style furniture and decor can be added to any home.
 It can be incorporated with other decor styles.
 Farmhouse style is easy to add and it’s beautiful.
-I love farmhouse style decor after growing up on a farm in Pennsylvania.
-It’ll always have a place in my heart and my home.
 Whether you add elements, style a room, or style your whole home in farmhouse style, it is easy to get this look with MudPaint.
 You don’t have to start by buying a farm.
-You don’t even have to live on a farm.
+You don’t even have to live on a farm!

 However, it does mean that you will be using a simple and practical mindset to style and decorate.
 Farmhouse style furniture exudes warmth and comfort.
 The focus is on being in the space versus the space alone.
 Forget the bright colors and flashy decor.
 Neutral colors, natural elements, and texture are the key to getting a farmhouse look.
-Reclaimed wood, antique decor, and you will be well on your way.
+Think “reclaimed wood” and “weathered antique decor”, and you will be well on your way.

 First – Paint Furniture Neutral Colors